nicolas-marques/nicolas-marques/README.md

 # Hello, I'm Nicolas! 👋

 🎓 **Education:**
 I hold a degree in Systems Analysis and Development from UNA Betim.
-I'm passionate about technology and focused on becoming a full-stack developer.
+I'm passionate about technology and focused on becoming a full-stack developer.  <hr />

 ### 💻 Technologies
 <div style="display: inline_block"><br>